jaydeepamcodr/liasonpay-docs/docs/developer-guide/faq.md

 If your API key isn't working, check the following:

-1. Ensure you're using the correct API key for the environment (test key for sandbox, live key for production)
+1. Verify that the API key is correctly formatted in the Authorization header: `Authorization: Bearer {API_KEY}`
-2. Verify that the API key is correctly formatted in the Authorization header: `Authorization: Bearer {API_KEY}`
+2. Check that the API key has not expired or been revoked
-3. Check that the API key has not expired or been revoked
+3. Ensure you're making the request to the correct base URL
-4. Ensure you're making the request to the correct base URL
+4. Confirm that your account is in good standing

 ### How do I rotate my API keys?